+In dividual

+Individual

-Timeframe Activities Individual 1st Quarter Students explore their individual interests, develop their • School counselors and students review the individual course strengths and cultivate their gifts and talents. schedule by grade level.
-School counselors and high school students check the number of credits earned to determine the status of meeting graduation requirements. • Student sets academic, social emotional and college and career S.M.A.R.T. goals. • Students explore strengths, interests throughout career assessments in Naviance by grade level. • School counselors present ICAP classroom lesson based on the developmental needs of different student populations. • High school student takes the pre-college and college entrance exams (i.e., PSAT, SAT and/or ACT). • School counselors and all students discuss college entrance requirements by grade level.
-Students and families attend the annual ACPS College and Career Fair.
+counselors and students review the individual course by grade level. counselors and high school students check the f credits earned to determine the status of meeting in requirements. sets academic, social emotional and college and M.A.R.T. goals. sexplore strengths, interests throughout career ts in Naviance by grade level. counselors present ICAP classroom lesson based on elopmental needs of different student populations. shool student takes the pre-college and college exams (i.e., PSAT, SAT and/or ACT). counselors and all students discuss college entrancements by grade level. seand families attend the annual ACPS College and Gair.

+Career

+counselor works with students to complete a career inventory and a career assessment in Naviance to post-secondary opportunities. counseling team informs and updates families on P process through announcements, newsletters and/at meetings. cring of student S.M.A.R.T. goals. counselors present classroom lesson to reinforce ngthen academic, social emotional and career ment counselor and student review 1st quarter progress see adjustments as needed.